 This bedroom was a dimly lit box that had no flavor and no personality.
 Even worse, this was to be a bedroom for a nine-year-old girl, Riley, who was battling brain cancer.
 Megan, from the blog Balancing Home, has four children of her own and decided that Riley should have a fun, lively bedroom.Continue to 20 of 20 below.

 20 of 20

 After: Heart's Desire

-After the makeover, the bedroom has been completely transformed into an inviting, charming folktale forest styled paradise for a girl to dream, relax, and play.
-All pieces were donated by Megan, friends and family, and by companies that Megan recruited into action, such as Wayfair and The Land of Nod (now Crate & Barrel's branch Crate & Kids).
+This bedroom became an inviting, charming folktale forest paradise for a girl to dream, relax, and play.
+All pieces were donated by Megan, friends, family, and companies that Megan recruited into action, such as Wayfair and The Land of Nod (now Crate & Barrel's branch Crate & Kids).